Did Brad Pitt Turn The Tables On Jennifer Aniston As Her Marriage Allegedly Nears Splitsville?

 The article goes on to report that the friend reports how Jen’s “sneaking suspicions” about Justin were right.
 After two years of marriage, she felt things were just not well between them.
 Justin went off to shoot a movie in Montreal, followed by some time in New York City for the Netflix show he is starring in.
 That was about three months and both gigs were back to back keeping the two in separate locals.

-While Jenn is at home in the L.A. house, Justin is living mainly in his Greenwich Village apartment, which is what the report from Intouch indicates, yet the Daily Mail has the two shopping separately in L.A. over the weekend.
+While Jenn is at home in the L.A. house, Justin is living mainly in his Greenwich Village apartment, which is what the report from In Touch indicates, yet the Daily Mail has the two shopping separately in L.A. over the weekend.
 The source reporting this “inside story” to In Touch Weekly described how Jen’s been was “extra cautious, given what she went through with her ex.
 She’s been burned before,” the insider explains.
 “Brad broke her heart.
 She can’t take another failed marriage.”
 Check out the picture that Jenn posted to her Instagram about a week ago, which is seen above.
 The comments on Instagram indicate they look like a happy couple, but the rumor mill seems to indicate they are not.